 Systems other than the ones proposed above can be devised.
 The key is to design one that will effectively move the leachate from the house.
 The incline for the support for the rockwool slab or perlite bag should be no more than about one-half inch in 12 to 15 inches.
 Floor trough incline probably should be 2 or 3 inches in 20 feet to move leachate from the collection-trough to the cross-trough that takes the leachate to the collection tank.

-General layout of the collection system is presented in Figure 19.
+General layout of the collection system is presented in Figure 21.
 The reservoir tank size should be at least 300 to 500 gallons and should be buried so the opening is lower than the return troughs.
 Existing NFT (pipe) houses can use the old nutrient sump tank as the leachate reservoir.
 The outdoor reservoir should be painted or covered so that light cannot enter the tank, thus preventing algal growth.
 A sump pump in the tank facilitates pumping out the leachate which can be used for fertilizing pastures, gardens, nurseries, or lawns.
-Leachate should probably not be reused in the rockwool or perlite media since the leachate might contain disease organisms.
-Research on reuse is continuing.
+Leachate should probably not be reused in the solid media since the leachate might contain disease organisms.

 Tomatoes and cucumbers need to be pruned of side shoots (suckers) and trained on a trellis.
 The planting pattern in the house consists of twin rows of slabs or bags placed on the inclined leachate boards or mortar pads.
 The distance from the center of one bag to the center of the bag across the trough is about 15 to 20 inches.
 The distance between centers of one twin-row and the next set, i.e., from one drain trough to the center of the next, should be 60 inches.
 At the head of each twin-row, a 4-inch iron pipe is concreted into the ground and floor to serve as the main end anchor for the trellis.
 It is a good idea to attach (bolt or weld) a piece of angle iron or other suitable support between the end post and the floor as a counter support or "deadman" for each post.